A3sal0n/FalconGate/README.md

 ## Features

-Falcongate is an open source smart gateway which can protect your home devices against hackers, Malware like Ransomeware and other threats.
+Falcongate is an open source platform which can protect your home devices against hackers, Malware like Ransomeware and other threats.
 It detects and alerts on hacker intrusions on your home network as well as other devices misbehaving and attacking targets within your network or in the Internet.

 Currently Falcongate is able to:

-- Block several types of Malware based on our free API Threat Intelligence feed and custom open source blacklists
+- Block several types of Malware based on our free Threat Intelligence feeds
 - Block Malware using the Tor network
 - Detect and report potential Malware DNS requests based on VirusTotal reports
 - Detect and report the presence of Malware executables and other components based on VirusTotal reports